-Under the Scheme, Growers enter into a Lease and Management Agreement with the Responsible Entity and Quintis Leasing Pty Ltd (a related entity of the Responsible Entity and formerly known as TFS Leasing Pty Ltd).
+Under the Scheme, Growers enter into a Lease and Management Agreement with the Responsible Entity and Quintis Leasing Pty Ltd (a related entity of the Responsible Entity).
 Under the Lease and Management Agreement, the Grower sub-leases their Sandalwood lot(s) from Quintis Leasing Pty Ltd and appoints the Responsible Entity to plant, manage and harvest the trees on the lot, as well as sell the Grower's share of the harvest of the plantation (not applicable where the Grower is an electing Grower as defined below) in consideration for the Grower agreeing to pay establishment fees, annual lease and management fees, a harvest fee and a sales and marketing fee (not applicable where the Grower is an electing Grower).